2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in New Mexico

 Women make up 95% of the grade specific ed majors at the school.

-Western New Mexico University did quite well in this year’s ranking of the most popular places for teacher education grade specific students to get a bachelor’s degree.
-It came in at #6 on the list.
-Western New Mexico University is a small public school located in the remote town of Silver City.
+Western New Mexico University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree teacher education grade specific programs.
+Western New Mexico University is a small public school located in the town of Silver City.

 Women make up 94% of the grade specific ed majors at the school.